 A memorial service has been held for a 105-year-old woman who was the last surviving member of a Dorset theatre group set up by Thomas Hardy.

 Norrie Woodhall was among a handful of actors who performed plays based on the author's works in 1924, rehearsing at Hardy's home at Max Gate, Dorchester.

 Later Ms Woodhall became president of the New Hardy Players.
 She died on 25 October.

 The United Church, Dorchester was packed for the service.

-Speaking after the service, president of the Thomas Hardy Society and Downton Abbey writer Lord Julian Fellowes said: "She was an extraordinary character, full of enthusiasm and very funny."'An inspiration'
+Speaking after the service, president of the Thomas Hardy Society and Downton Abbey writer Lord Julian Fellowes said: "She was an extraordinary character, full of enthusiasm and very funny."